 How to Become a Police Officer in Kansas City

-With a population of approximately 475,378, Kansas City, Missouri has a cost of living 13% lower than the national average.1 However, its crime rate is higher than the average for similarly-sized cities, with 596.7 violent crimes and 2,727.9 property crimes per 100,00 residents.2 The 1,282 sworn members and 515 non-sworn personnel of the Kansas City Police Department (KCPD) are devoted to reducing the crime rate while protecting and serving the residents of the city.3 The process and requirements for joining the KCPD as a sworn officer is outlined below.
+With a population of approximately 475,378, Kansas City, Missouri has a cost of living 13% lower than the national average.1 However, the metro area crime rate is higher than the average for similarly-sized cities, with 596.7 violent crimes and 2,727.9 property crimes per 100,000 residents.2 The 1,282 sworn members and 515 non-sworn personnel of the Kansas City Police Department (KCPD) are devoted to reducing the crime rate while protecting and serving the residents of the city.3 The process and requirements for joining the KCPD as a sworn officer is outlined below.

 Kansas City Police Officer Requirements

 The KCPD strives to recruit the most qualified candidates who reflect the diversity of the city.
 There are several minimum requirements that must be met before a new recruit will be considered for a law enforcement position.
 A candidate must:

 - Hold a high school diploma or GED

 - Establish residency in Kansas City within 6 months of completing the probationary period

 - Not have excessive traffic violations or a past pattern of drug abuse